-A Strategic Business Plan is much more than a tool to obtain financing.
-If you still have all your plans and ideas locked up inside your head, preparing a strategic plan can help you clarify your company's direction.
+A Strategic Business Plan is much more than a tool to obtain financing as any good CPA would tell you.
+If you still have all your plans and ideas locked up inside your head, preparing a strategic plan can help you clarify your company’s direction.
 It can ensure that your key leaders are all on the same page, and keeps both management and staff focused on the tasks at hand.

 A Strategic Plan is often needed when…

 - Starting a new venture, product or service

 - Expanding a current organization, product or service

 - Buying a new business, product or service

 The Strategic Plan provides a blueprint, describing your company, its products, the competitive environment, management team, financial health, and business risks.

 - Identify and describe the target customer profile, features, advantages and benefits of your new venture, product or service.

 - Justify that your plans are credible by fully researching the need being filled with your new venture.

 - Develop marketing plans including full descriptions of targeted promotional campaigns with implementation timelines.
 You also get to examine market conditions, the nature of your customers, as well as your competitors, sales potential, and projected results of your promotional campaigns.